-In order to keep your storage unit organized and clean, it is important to only store things that you absolutely want to keep.
-Otherwise, you end up carting around (and paying for!) stuff that is only going to storage because you don’t really want to deal with it.
+To keep your storage unit organized and clean, it is important to only store things that you want to keep.
+Otherwise, you end up carting around (and paying for!) stuff that is only going to storage because you don’t want to deal with it.

 Then, make sure you are packing items that can handle being stored.
 Anything that could deteriorate, rot, or degrade in any way shouldn’t be stored!
-Which brings us to:
+This brings us to: